ak11-672/ak11-672/README.md

 5- Linux System Administration and Bash Scripting
 6- AWS Cloud
 7- Infrastructure as Code ( Terraform & Ansible )
 8- Computer Science and DevOps foundational concepts

+  In each repo,you can find mini projects,tasks and concepts that I have practiced.